Our Outreach

 Dr. Whyte interviews lab co-director Matthew Browning, Ph.D., about technology that tracks time spent outdoors, which can have a positive impact on both physical and mental health.

-In a recent visit to AJ Wittenburg school in Greenville, SC, the Clemson Virtual Reality and Nature Lab brought an exciting opportunity for students in grades K-5 to experience virtual reality firsthand.
-Through immersive demos using virtual reality headsets, the lab aimed to inspire young minds and foster an interest in STEM and other emerging technologies.
-The outreach initiative at the school aimed to engage children and encourage them to explore the possibilities of science, technology, engineering, and mathematics, igniting their curiosity and creativity.
+In a visit to AJ Wittenburg school in Greenville, SC, our lab offered students in grades K-5 immersive demos using virtual reality headsets to inspire and foster an interest in STEM and other emerging technologies.

 Picture of VRN lab members with first grade students from the AJ Wittenburg school in Greenville, SC.

-This NOAA-funded project develops an inclusive VR simulation to increase understanding of severe weather risks, promote knowledge of mitigation strategies, and engage costal residents in active learning.
-The VR storm surge simulation will allow individuals to experience and practice preventive behaviors, with compatibility across multiple platforms.
+This NOAA-funded project developed a VR simulation to increase understanding of severe weather risks, promote knowledge of mitigation strategies, and engage costal residents in active learning for storm surges and hurricanes.

 Picture of local residents using VR headsets to experience the Storm Surge application along with VRN lab member Shuai Yuan.